martincxx/test-todoapp-cucumberBDD/README.md

-### WebdriverIO-v6 boilerplate code with Cucumber BDD
+### Testing a React todo app with Webdriverio-v6 and Cucumber

-Built upon Amiya Pattnaik's [webdriverIO-with-cucumberBDD]("https://github.com/amiya-pattnaik/webdriverIO-with-cucumberBDD) amazing boilerplate.
+Built upon Amiya Pattnaik's [webdriverIO-with-cucumberBDD](https://github.com/amiya-pattnaik/webdriverIO-with-cucumberBDD) amazing boilerplate.

-This repository contains a collection of sample webdriverIO-v6 (Selenium - Node.js/JavaScript) projects and libraries that demonstrate how to use the tool and develop automation script using the Cucumber (v6.x) BDD framework.
+Which is usually the standard way of learning a new frontend framework?
+Building a **Todo App**.
+So this repository contains the implementation of automated test for a simple todo App built with [React](https://reactjs.org/).
+WebdriverIO-v6 (Selenium - Node.js/JavaScript) allows us to demonstrate how to use the tool and develop an automation suite using the Cucumber (v6.x) BDD framework.
 It uses the `chromedriver` NPM package that wraps the ChromeDriver for you.
 This service does not require a Selenium server, but uses ChromeDriver to communicate with the browser directly.

 It support ES5 to ES8 (via babel-register) and uses Grunt to manage tasks, provides utilities to read data from MS-Excel, executes SQL statements to any database for end to end testing.
 It generate Spec, JUNIT, Allure, JSON reporters as well.

-💡 If you need the wdio-v5 boilerplate project, please take the code from v5 branch: click [here](https://github.com/amiya-pattnaik/webdriverIO-with-cucumberBDD/tree/wdio-v5)

 ### Installation